Wednesday to Friday

 - Departure – After Lunch on Friday (around 1:30pm).

 Accommodates youth groups with a min. of 25 people as well as youth groups of up to 100 people (max of 80 children).
 Program includes a 2 night stay at the ranch with 6 meals, classes in animal and horse science, vaulting (gymnastics on horseback), riding instruction, animal care time, plus evening activities, campfire and much more.

 Girls/Female Chaperones and Boys/Male Chaperones are divided up into separate housing areas.
 Final group size determines cabin assignment.
 Cabins are outfitted with wooden bunk beds/covered mattresses and overhead lighting.
 The modern shower/restroom facilities are located immediately adjacent to the housing areas.

 *The group’s reservation must be made under the auspices of a sponsoring organization (i.e. School, Church, YMCA, etc.) who must provide the necessary Certificate of Liability insurance paperwork.

-Liability Release Form required for all children & adults attending (parent/guardian to sign for minors).
+Liability Release Forms are required for all children & adults attending (parent/guardian to sign for minors).
 Signed release forms must be turned in upon arrival.
 Liability Release forms will be emailed to the school 1 to 3 months prior to the arrival date, to be printed by the school and passed out to each participant and adult chaperone.

 Youth Group Activities for the Mid-Week program includes a myriad of classes and activities.
 Our core classes consist of 4 specific activities that are included in every camp program.